-We also appreciated that Makita claimed real numbers that the blower actually hit.
-In fact, not only could we hit their claimed CFM and MPH with the same nozzle/tip, but we actually beat one of their metrics.
+We also appreciate that Makita claimed real numbers that the blower actually hit.
+Not only could we hit their claimed CFM and MPH with the same nozzle/tip, but we actually beat one of their metrics.
 We measured a respectable 33.9 Newtons of force off this beast.

 Best Backpack Leaf Blower for Homeowners